IBM/sourceorbit/docs/pages/general/rules.md

 | `ART200D-Work_with_Article.DSPF` | `ART200D.FILE`   | Support for ibmi-bob file name                                          |

 Even if you use long file names, your source code still needs to reference the object name for object resolves (not including *include directives* of course.)

+### Service Programs and Binder Source

+For service programs to be created, binder source must exist for it.
+Source Orbit will read the binder source, find all the referenced export functions/procedures and will find the correct module that exports them to create the service program.

+When Source Orbit is resolving programs & service programs, and specifically resolving their import functions/procedures, it will:

+1. Look to see if a service program exports this named function/procedure and then depend on that service program
+2. If no service program is found, then Source Orbit will search all available modules for that named function/procedure.
+If a module is found, then the module will be bound into the program (and therefore will become a multi module program)

 ### SQL sources